budget planningproperty coststransfer feesThailand taxes

 Example: 50sqm condo in a mid-range project at ฿500/sqm = ฿25,000 ($714) Example: 50sqm unit in luxury Laguna-area project at ฿900/sqm = ฿45,000 ($1,286)

 This is paid once, at title transfer.
-Budget for it — it is required and non-negotiable.
+Budget for it, it is required and non-negotiable.

-Common Area Maintenance: Annual Fee Paid Upfront
+What Should You Know About Common Area Maintenance: Annual Fee Paid Upfront?

 Typical maintenance fees in Phuket: